 Figure 2.
-Microfluidic channels. (a) Schematic presentation of a group of 5 JNT sensors with a PDMS stamp containing a microfluidic channel. (b) Optical microscopy image of an SOI chip with nine groups of different JNT sensor and a PDMS stamp with a microfluidic channel bonded on top of three of the device groups. (c) Ag/AgCl reference electrode incorporated into a flow cell.
+Microfluidic channels. (a) Schematic presentation of a group of 5 JNT sensors with a PDMS stamp containing a microfluidic channel. (b) Optical microscopy image of an SOI chip with nine groups of different JNT sensors and a PDMS stamp with a microfluidic channel bonded on top of three of the device groups. (c) Ag/AgCl reference electrode incorporated into a flow cell.

 3.1 Electrical characterisation of the fabricated devices